mobilepadawan/APIRest/README.md

 I am using two simple frameworks:
 ### CSS
 I am integrating Materialize CSS for the UI.
 I use it locally.
 ### JS
 I am using JQuery 3.5.1 for the simple animations on the HTML documents and AJAX() to get the movies and series information.

-### DB for MOVIES & SERIES
+## DB for MOVIES & SERIES
-I taken from a local JSON file.
-The movie and series cover was taken from the Internet, sizing normalized by me, and every information charged on the JSON file was made for me.
-Any things was invented, another things are real and maybe taken from Wikipedia, IMDB or similar site.
+I take this information from a local JSON file.
+The movie and series cover was taken from the Internet, sizing normalized by me, and every text information on the JSON file was written for me.
+Any things are invented, another things are real and maybe a couple of them were taken from Wikipedia, IMDB or a similar website.

 ## SCREENSHOTS
 These are some screenshots of the Web App, showing the different screens and support responsiveness behaivor.